-Team creates first comprehensive guidelines to reduce staph bacteria infections after surgeryJune 13th, 2013 in Diseases, Conditions, Syndromes /
+Team creates first comprehensive guidelines to reduce staph bacteria infections after surgeryJune 13, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Staph infections in hospitals are a serious concern, so much so that the term Methicillin-resistant Staphylococcus aureus (MRSA) is as commonly known as MRI.
 Far less known is that in many of these cases, patients are infecting themselves.